 quality.
 When we encounter Horse in dreams, we apprehend the living myth in

 manifestations that are easily related to the magic she evokes in waking life.
-In She Flies
+In She Flies Without Wings: How Horses Touch a Woman's Soul, Mary Midkiff says, "A horse's body and limbs are not just palpable but symbolic, not just functional but suggestive."

 The nature of myth as something larger than life, a story on steroids, begs for

-protagonists that, like Horse, are literally—and so figuratively—more momentous than
+protagonists that, like Horse, are literallyand so figurativelymore momentous than

+ourselves.
 For contemporary cultures no longer dependent on the horse for food, draft, or

 transportation, the living horse has ceased to be part of daily experience.
 If we see him at